zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: zkPHIRE Architecture

 \subsubsection{\textbf{Multifunction Forest}}

-In HyperPlonk, there are several sub-steps that can be mapped to a binary-tree computation, including MLE evaluation, building MLEs, computing the product MLE ($\pi$), and multiplication tree.
-We adopt the same base tree unit architecture as zkSpeed's MTU~\cite{mo2025mtu}.
-However, unlike zkSpeed -- which employs a single tree unit for all sub-step computations while maintaining a separate, dedicated SumCheck module -- zkPHIRE introduces a more unified and efficient approach.
-In zkPHIRE, we implement the product lanes of the programmable SumCheck unit using a \textit{multifunction forest}.
-This allows modular multipliers initially provisioned just for SumCheck to be shared across other protocol steps.
-The shared multifunction forest optimization helps zkPHIRE achieve the same latency as zkSpeed at iso-workload-length with 15.2\% fewer modular multipliers.
+In HyperPlonk, several sub-steps naturally map to binary-tree computations, such as MLE evaluation, computing the product MLE ($\pi$), and building MLEs~\cite{mo2025mtu}.
+We adopt the same base tree architecture as zkSpeed's MTU~\cite{mo2025mtu, zkspeed2025}, but differ in how it is integrated.
+Whereas zkSpeed uses a single tree unit alongside a dedicated SumCheck module, zkPHIRE instantiates multiple tree units as a Multifunction Forest.
+These units are reused to implement product-lane computations, removing the need for the extra modular multipliers in zkSpeed’s SumCheck module while keeping the pipeline fully utilized.
+This shared design allows the same multipliers to serve both SumCheck products and other tree-based operations, improving utilization and reducing area.
+As a result, zkPHIRE achieves the same latency as zkSpeed for the same workload with 15\% fewer multipliers.